Tmee/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 * The server is now ready to accept connections on port 6379
 ```

-Move back to `index.js` so we can set up Redis.
+Head back to `index.js` so we can set up Redis.
 Require Redis like so:

 ```js
 const redis = require('redis');